Normalizing Asymptotic Differential Equations

 \subsection{Keeping it real}

-{\em In this subsection $H$ is a real closed $H$-asymptotic field with small derivation whose valuation ring is convex, with $\Gamma:= v(H^\times)\ne \{0\}$, and~$K$ is the asymptotic extension $H[\imag]$ of $H$ with $\imag^2=-1$.}\/ Then $H^{\operatorname{c}}$ is real closed and~${H^{\operatorname{c}}[\imag]=K^{\operatorname{c}}}$ as valued field extension of $H$ according to Lemma~\ref{lem:Kc real closed}, and as asymptotic field extension of $H$ by the discussion after Corollary~\ref{klemb}.
+{\em In this subsection $H$ is a real closed $H$-asymptotic field with small derivation whose valuation ring is convex, with $\Gamma:= v(H^\times)\ne \{0\}$.
+In addition, $K$ is the asymptotic extension $H[\imag]$ of $H$ with $\imag^2=-1$.}\/ Then $H^{\operatorname{c}}$ is real closed and~${H^{\operatorname{c}}[\imag]=K^{\operatorname{c}}}$ as a valued field extension of $H$ according to Lemma~\ref{lem:Kc real closed}, and as an asymptotic field extension of $H$ by the discussion after Corollary~\ref{klemb}.
 Using the real splittings from Definition~\ref{def:real splitting} we show here that we can ``preserve the reality of $A$'' in Corollary~\ref{cor:approx LP+f}.

 \begin{lemma} Let $A\in H^{\operatorname{c}}[\der]$ be of order $r\ge 1$ and let $(g_1,\dots, g_r)\in H^{\operatorname{c}}[\imag]^r$ be a real splitting of $A$ over $H^{\operatorname{c}}[\imag]$.
 Then for every $\gamma\in \Gamma$ there are $g_1^{\smallbullet},\dots,g_r^{\smallbullet}$ in~$H[\imag]$ such that $v(g_i-g_i^{\smallbullet}) > \gamma$ for $i=1,\dots,r$,